 Stainless steel is our client’s favorite material.
 Some of the main pros are: it is flexible and can be molded into different shapes.
 It’s known to withstand scratches, dents and absorb any type of noise.
 And the best part is that it’s not very expensive.
 The only con of the stainless steel is that it may show some discoloration and water drops overtime.
 To avoid water staining and discoloration, opt out for a high quality stainless steel.

 Another popular material is composite.
 It can also be molded into different shapes and comes in different colors.
 Made out of quartz or granite with resin, composite is highly heat and stain resistant.
 However, lighter colored designs might be prone to staining scratches and require a little bit more effort to maintain.
 Composite is a little higher in cost than stainless steel.

 To choose the right faucet take into consideration the overall look and feel of your kitchen and dining space and features you would like to have.
 For example, a pull out handspray is very convenient when washing up and cleaning.

 Looking to remodel your kitchen?
 Our friendly team of experts is happy to help!
-Art Kitchen Pro is a kitchen renovation contractor.
+Art Kitchen Pro is a kitchen remodeling contractor.
 With 15 years of experience under our belt, we will be happy to help you create the kitchen of your dreams!